-Why Do Projects Fail? – Reasons for Project Failure
+Why Do Some Projects Fail? – Reasons for Project Failure

 Before to start, let me narrate one of my friend’s mistakes that contributed to his project’s failure.

-Five years ago, when he first became a project manager, he made a couple of mistakes such as incorrect cost estimations, forgetting to procure the materials on time and mismanaging relationships with the client.
-As a result, he completed his project on time but he was obliged to spend his days and nights to correct the mistakes.
+Five years ago, when he first became a project manager, he made a couple of mistakes such as incorrect cost estimations, forgetting to procure the materials on time, and mismanaging relationships with the client.
+As a result, he completed his project on time but he was obliged to spend his days and nights correcting the mistakes.
 He was lucky because he completed his project on time without overspending too much but what about the other project managers?

 So what are the reasons for project failure?
 Let’s answer this question by analyzing the common causes of project failure.